-There is no proven treatment for lactic acidosis other than stopping the NRTIs that are causing it.
+There is no proven treatment for lactic acidosis other than stopping the NRTIs or treating the condition (e.g., severe anemia) causing it.
 In serious cases, hospitalization and supportive care, such as intravenous (IV) fluids and a machine to help you breathe, may also be needed.

-Certain factors put people at higher risk for lactic acidosis, including:
+Certain factors put people at higher risk for lactic acidosis.
+These include:

-- Treatment with Videx and/or Zerit (when used together, the risk is even higher)
+- Taking Videx and/or Zerit (when used together, the risk is even higher)

-- Treatment with Glucophage (metformin), which is used to control diabetes
+- Taking Glucophage (metformin), which is used to control diabetes

 Because there is a connection between liver problems and lactic acidosis, it is important that your health care provider check your liver function while you are taking NRTIs, especially if you have a history of heavy alcohol use or a liver problem.

 Many people on HIV drugs have elevated lactate levels.
-It usually does not cause any problems.
-For that reason, it is not recommended that lactate tests be done on a regular basis.
+These usually do not cause any problems.
+For that reason, regular lactate tests are not recommended.
 However, if you experience any of the symptoms of lactic acidosis described above, tell your health care provider immediately.

 Although lactic acidosis can be life-threatening, it is also very rare.
 The point of learning about lactic acidosis is not to scare you.
 Rather, it is to help you be aware of important signs in your body that may indicate a serious problem.
 In this way, you will be better able to recognize symptoms of lactic acidosis, tell your health care provider right away, and get treatment if necessary.